|You gotta have balls to play in the nation's capital|

 |Baseball and a tax break|

 Some of the senior circuit's gaudiest stars were relegated to just bit parts.
 Willie Mays pinch hit and skied to right.
 Ernie Banks pinch hit and lined out.
 In his lone plate appearance, Roberto Clemente fanned.
-Pete Rose, destined to be baseball's all-time hits leader and hall of fame pariah, popped out.
+Pete Rose, destined to be baseball's all-time hits leader and then a Hall of Fame pariah, popped out.

 Tom Seaver, in the midst of a 25-win Cy Young Award season, never pitched.